BigDataBiology/SemiBin/docs/index.md

-This mode can generate better contigs (especially from species that are at a low abundance in any individual sample) and use co-abundance information, but co-assembly can lead to intersample chimeric contigs and binning based on co-assembly dows not retain sample specific variation.
+This mode can generate better contigs (especially from species that are at a low abundance in any individual sample) and use co-abundance information, but co-assembly can lead to intersample chimeric contigs and binning based on co-assembly does not retain sample specific variation.
 It is appropriate when the samples are very similar.

 ### Multi-sample binning